 Strength of Initial Aroma

-Smoky, similar to the aroma of burning wood or tar.
+Cade Essential Oil smells smoky.
+It is similar to the aroma of burning wood or tar.

 Major Constituents of Rectified Cade Oil

-Safety Information of Rectified Cade Oil
+Cade Essential Oil Safety Information of Rectified Cade Oil

 Due to the presence of a carcinogen known as Benzo[a]pyrene in crude (unrectified) Cade Oil, only oil that has been rectified to remove the carcinogenic compound(s) should be used.
 Tisserand and Young caution that there is a risk of toxicity even with the rectified oil.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 222-223.]